 You can put screenshots of your games in the media/artwork/action folder.
 Some sample screenshots are included.
 I recommend resizing your screenshots to the same size of these samples (200 pixels height), and they will show very well in the GUI.

 Trusty and modified Xbox owners can use the same executables now.
-The emulator will probably work much better for them
+The emulator will probably work much better for them.
+Also, the "Limit to 60 FPS" option may be very usefull if a game runs too fast

 Q: Can I use compressed/zipped roms?
 A: No